Lady in the Lake (TV series): Filming

 Filming began in April 2022, with production taking place in Baltimore.
 Production paused briefly in late August 2022, when the production purportedly received threats of violence while filming in the city.
 Police investigation showed the threats to have been unsubstantiated.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 75% approval rating with an average rating of 7/10, based on 65 critic reviews.
 The website's critics consensus reads, "Dense with intriguing drama if too muddled by digressions and stylistic flourishes, Lady in the Lake is a well-acted mystery with a lot on its mind."
 Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 31 critics, indicating "generally favorable" reviews.
 Natalie Portman received critical acclaim for her acting performance in the miniseries.

 Accolades

-The series was nominated at the 23rd Visual Effects Society Awards in the category of Outstanding Supporting Visual Effects in a Photoreal Episode.
+The series was nominated for the 2025 Visual Effects Society Award for Outstanding Supporting Visual Effects in a Photoreal Episode.